-Data protection legislation, ie the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 sets rules for processing personal information and applies to some paper records as well as those held on computers.
+Data protection legislation, i.e. the UK General Data Protection Regulation (UK-GDPR) and the Data Protection Act 2018 sets rules for processing personal information and applies to some paper records as well as those held on computers.

 Data Protection in Practice